Master Detective Archives: Rain Code: Plot

 Yuma discovers from his investigation in the restricted area that Amaterasu Corporation was hired by the Unified Government (UG) to create an immortal army of homunculi.
-The UG set up their own facility ten years ago and created the first homunculus, Makoto Kagutsuchi, out of Number One’s DNA three years ago.
-Yuma is revealed to be the real Number One, making Makoto his clone.
-In response to Makoto's creation, Amaterasu made homunculi out of all of Kanai Ward’s residents, only for defective homunculi to awaken en masse and kill their original counterparts upon exposure to sunlight, forgetting about their massacre when Makoto returned them to their senses by blocking out the sun in Kanai Ward using a rain cloud generator.
-To save Kanai Ward and its homunculi residents, Makoto blackmailed the UG with their homunculus research to force the Amaterasu CEO to delegate his position to Makoto, which was initially meant to be given to Yomi.
-As the CEO, Makoto froze Dr. Huesca’s homunculus research, masterminded the mass kidnapping of death row inmates using his identity as Number One's clone so he could turn them into meat buns for the homunculi to inadvertently feed on, and concealed that the homunculi revive as zombies upon death.
-To prevent the Ultimate Secret being exposed, Makoto reveals to Yuma that Yomi was attempting to leak homunculus information with Dr. Huesca to the world, which is the reason he had to oust him by requesting the detectives to investigate Kanai Ward, then attempts to kill Yuma in the Mystery Labyrinth, thereby taking his place as Number One of the WDO and permanently isolating the city from the world.
+The UG set up their own facility and created the first homunculus, Makoto Kagutsuchi, out of Number One's DNA three years ago, revealed to be Yuma prior to his amnesia.
+Desperate, Amaterasu subsequently turned all Kanai Ward residents into homunculi; however, exposure to sunlight caused them to go feral and slaughter their original human counterparts.
+Makoto restored their sanity and blocked out the sun using a rain cloud generator.
+Taking control of Kanai Ward, Makoto blackmailed the UG, assumed CEO status, halted Dr. Huesca's research, organized global kidnappings of death-row inmates to feed the homunculi processed human meat, and hid that deceased homunculi revive as zombies.
+Makoto brought the Detectives to Kanai Ward to remove Yomi and Dr. Huesca, planning to usurp the WDO by killing Number One in the Mystery Labyrinth to permanently isolate the city.

-Yuma convinces Makoto to tell the citizens the truth of their identities as homunculi in order to solve Kanai Ward’s issues.
-Makoto follows through after the two safely exit the Mystery Labyrinth without having to reap Makoto's soul, at the cost of Yuma breaking his pact with Shinigami and losing all memories of her as a result.
-With Kanai Ward's Ultimate Secret and the Great Global Mystery solved, Yuma resigns as Number One and travels the world to solve mysteries, leaving the Book of Death housing Shinigami in Kurumi's care.
-While the other Detectives return to WDO HQ for future assignments, its bombing having been faked, Kurumi leaves Kanai Ward in search of Yuma.
+Yuma convinces Makoto to reveal the truth to the citizens in order to resolve the city's issues.
+Makoto follows through after the two safely exit the Labyrinth without having to reap Makoto's soul, at the cost of Yuma breaking his pact with Shinigami and losing all memories of her as a result.
+With both mysteries solved, Yuma resigns as Number One and travels the world to solve mysteries, leaving the Book of Death housing Shinigami with Kurumi.
+Medical advancements eventually allow the homunculi to tolerate sunlight and coexist with humanity.
+As the WDO detectives—their HQ's bombing having been faked—return to headquarters, Kurumi leaves Kanai Ward to search for Yuma.